Carl D. Thompson: Political career

-Post-World War I activity
+World War I and after

 After American entry into World War I in the spring of 1917, Thompson lent his support to Wilson's war effort.
 Along with other pro-war Socialists like John Spargo, Allan L. Benson, and William Ghent, Thompson worked throughout 1918 to attempt to cause the Socialist Party to annul what he described as the "illegal and impossible phraseology" of the party's 1917 St. Louis platform.
 Instead, Thompson urged that the party restate its position on the war, giving full support to Woodrow Wilson's purported "war to save the world for democracy" and explicitly recognizing that only force of arms was a sufficient means to defeat German militarism.
 Although Thompson indicated his belief that an "overwhelming majority" of the SPA's rank and file supported such a change, the Illinois state convention held May 3–4, 1918, seems to have demonstrated otherwise, with the defiantly antimilitarist St. Louis platform being upheld by "something like two to one" after "vigorous debate" — in Thompson's own estimation.
 As this political situation became clear in the summer of 1918, Thompson and his co-thinkers on the Socialist Party's right wing admitted defeat and left the ranks of the organization.

 After leaving the SPA, Thompson became involved in the activities of the liberal organization known as the Committee of 48, signing the call for the founding conference to organize the group.
 After that organization fizzled in 1920 Thompson went on to establish an organization of his own, the National Public Ownership League, for which he served as National Secretary.
 This rather obscure organization seems to have continued at least through the middle-1930s.

 Death and legacy

-Shortly after moving to Lincoln, Nebraska Thompson died on July 3, 1949 at age 79.
+Shortly after moving to Lincoln, Nebraska Thompson died on July 3, 1949, at age 79.